-In the master client application of the collaborative PowerPoint applications, its client code controls the functionality of the PowerPoint application server through automation to make it started and visible at the beginning, to execute functions in process, and to clear up at the end.
+In the master client of the collaborative PowerPoint, the client code controls the functionality of the PowerPoint application server through automation to make it started and visible at the beginning and to clear up at the end.
 Microsoft has designed the Connectable Object technology that enable client and server object to communicate with each other in both directions.
 During the collaboration, when something interesting happened in the server object, it informs the client immediately in the form of a message, which is what we call an event.